girisagar46/girisagar46.github.io/content/articles/getting_started_with_pelican_part2.md

 Now, redirect your browser to 'https://your_username.github.io' to view your online blog.

-Upto this you have your blog and is available to public access.
+Upto this you have your blog hosted in github pages and is available to public viewing.
 Next, I'll be posting some small tutorials on how to add [disqus](https://disqus.com) comments, google analytics, automate publish using Fabric API, adding and configuring plugins and many more.

 Keep visiting my [website](https://girisagar46.github.io).